Skip to content

 Command Description

-/testcases Generate a structured JSON list of test cases — prompts you to choose System, E2E, or Unit testing
+/testcases Generate a structured list of test cases — prompts you to choose System, E2E, or Unit testing

 /mockdata Generate API mock data fixtures for use in test mocking